marioernestoms/100-days-of-code/log.md

 #14/100 Today I work on my new personal portfolio and put this on GitHub, at the moment is the only HTML. https://github.com/marioernestoms/portfolio-2018

+#15/100 Advanced with development front-end of my personal portfolio, but I have a lot of problems with the design, It's definitely not my expertise.
+If anyone knows an amazing designer msg me plz.